ABOUT JIKIDEN REIKI

 A fateful meeting - Frank Arjava Petter

 In 1999, well known Reiki teacher, researcher and author Frank Arjava Petter heard about Chiyoko Yamaguchi and reached out to her.
 When he called and spoke with Tadao Yamaguchi he asked about learning from Chiyoko.
 Tadao asked him if he spoke Japanese, to which Arjava responded 'yes'.
 Tadao then welcomed him to attend a seminar.
 Arjava attended his first seminar with Chiyoko in 2000, learning the shoden and okuden levels of Jikiden Reiki.
 He learned the Shihankaku level with Chiyoko in 2002, and the Shihan level with Tadao in 2004.
-Arjava wrote about Jikiden Reiki and Chiyoko sensei which introduced both to the outside world in a major way.
+Arjava wrote about Jikiden Reiki and Chiyoko sensei in his books, which introduced both to the outside world in a major way.
 It was Frank Arjava Petter who along with Tadao Yamaguchi taught the first Jikiden Reiki seminar outside of Japan in 2004.
 Arjava received the rank of DaiShihan in 2007.

 The legacy of Chiyoko Yamaguchi

 Chiyoko sensei passed away on August 19th, 2003 at the age of 82.
 She practiced Reiki almost daily for sixty-five years.
 After her death, her son Tadao continued to share what he had learned from his mother.
 He took the position of Daihyo (Representative) of the Jikiden Reiki Kenkyukai.
 In 2009, Tadao sensei appointed Frank Arjava Petter to the position of Daihyo Daiko (Vice-Representative) of the Institute.
 Today, both Tadao sensei and Arjava sensei travel the World to teach seminars and pass on the teachings of Jikiden Reiki.